-Workers choose sick pay utilization by trading off the cost of a day away from work $w(1 - B'(s_c))$ with its net gain.
-This net gain depends on the day of the week and the duration of the claim.
-An additional day on leave beyond the worker's sickness level (i) lowers utility by increasing the compliance cost term in $\phi f'(s - \theta)$, (ii) increases utility in φ if s_l increases by a unit, i.e., if $s'l(s) = 1$, and (iii) increases utility in q if the sick leave claim ends on a Friday.
-Thus, the net gain of time away from work is given by the term $\phi [s'l - f'(s - \theta) + q \mathbb{1}\{\text{weekend}\}]$.
-The optimal sick pay utilization is $s^(\phi, f, w, B, \theta, dow) = \operatorname{argmax} u(s; \phi, f, w, B, \theta, dow)$.
+Workers choose sick pay utilization by trading off the cost of a day away from work w(B'(s)-1) with its utility value, which depends on the duration of the claim.
+An additional day on leave beyond the worker's sickness level (i) lowers utility by increasing the compliance cost term in $\phi f'(s - \theta)$, (ii) increases utility in φ .
+If the marginal utility of a (extra) day off is above its cost, workers take time off.
+Let $s^(\phi, f, w, B, \theta) = \operatorname{argmax} u(s; \phi, f, w, B, \theta)$ denote the optimal sick pay utilization.

 Moral Hazard.
 Insurance provision lowers the marginal cost of sick leave-by lowering the cost of a day away from work-weakly increasing sick pay utilization.
 That is, $s^(\cdot)$ is nondecreasing in the sick leave benefits function B(s).
-Moral hazard refers to the responsiveness of the sick leave demand to varying the generosity of sick pay.
-The magnitude of this response depends on workers' valuation of time off (φ), their preferences for behaving as expected (summarized by the parameters of function f), their wages (w), and generosity of the paid sick leave contract summarized by the function B.

-Formally, consider two alternative sick pay contracts B^0 and B^1 .
+In this setting, moral hazard refers to the responsiveness of the sick leave demand to varying the generosity of sick pay.
+Consider two alternative sick pay contracts B^0 and B^1 .
 The contracts may specify different replacement rates given a particular piece-wise linear function or may differ in the shape of the function itself.
 For example, both contracts could feature a three-day-long deductible but differ in the marginal replacement rate for claims longer than three days.
-Alternatively, contract B^0 could have a three-days-long deductible, and contract B^1 could have a constant replacement rate.
+Alternatively, contract B^0 could have a three-day-long deductible, and contract B^1 could have a constant replacement rate.
 Moral hazard is the change in the demand for sick leave (Δs) when the worker is shifted from contract B^0 to contract B^1 :

-$$\Delta s = s^(\phi, f, w, B^1, \theta, dow) - s^(\phi, f, w, B^0, \theta, dow) .$$ (2)
+$$\Delta s = s^(\phi, f, w, B^1, \theta) - s^(\phi, f, w, B^0, \theta) .$$ (2)

-This definition follows the conventional use of the term moral hazard in the healthcare literature.17 In this literature, the term captures the notion that insurance coverage, by lowering the marginal cost of care to the individual, may increase healthcare use.
+This definition follows the conventional use of the term moral hazard in the healthcare literature.13 In this literature, the term captures the notion that insurance coverage, by lowering the marginal cost of care to the individual, may increase healthcare use.
 Put another way, moral hazard refers to the responsiveness of consumer demand for healthcare to the price consumers pay for it.
 In the context of paid sick leave contracts, workers (consumers) demand time off (healthcare) by considering the share of wages that is forgone with an absence (price).
-Thus, moral hazard refers to the responsiveness of workers to the replacement rate.
-The literature on paid sick leave refers to this responsiveness as moral hazard as well (see Johansson and Palme, 2005 and Ziebarth and Karlsson, 2010).18
+Thus, moral hazard refers to the responsiveness of workers to the generosity of the contract.
+The literature on paid sick leave refers to this responsiveness as moral hazard as well (see Johansson and Palme, 2005 and Ziebarth and Karlsson, 2010).14